3 Americans freed from North Korea reunited with their families

 TRUMP GREETS AMERICAN DETAINEES FREED FROM NORTH KOREA

-Trump had announced the three men's release on Twitter Wednesday and said they were in “good health" about a week after hinting their return to the U.S. was imminent.
+Trump had announced the three men's release on Twitter Wednesday and said they were in “good health.
+About a week before, he hinted that their return to the U.S. was imminent.
 The president later said it was a “great honor” to welcome the former detainees home, but said "the true honor is going to be if we have a victory in getting rid of nuclear weapons."

 The three men said they thank Trump and the American people for bringing them home.